 The Division provides exceptional educational opportunities for graduate students, medical students, medical residents, and postdoctoral PhD and MD fellows.

 The Division provides state-of-the-art care that is easily accessible by patients and that is responsive to the needs of our physician colleagues.

-Nicolas Sluis-Cremer, PhD, has been awarded funding of $559,118 for a one-year R56 grant by the National Institutes of Health/National Institute of Allergy and Infectious Diseases (NIH/NIAID) entitled “HIV-Reservoir in Naïve CD+ T cells”.
-This proposal was...
+Lee Harrison, MD, and Nicolas Sluis-Cremer, PhD, have been awarded funding in the amount of $988,818 for a five-year T32 training grant by the National Institutes of Health/National Institute of Allergy and Infectious Diseases (NIH/NIAID) entitled...

 Division of Infectious Diseases